Visiting wine country without the alcohol

 Only I realized I didn’t have to.
 In fact, I decided to double down on the sensory pleasure and the connection with people that I enjoyed most about wine and wine culture.
-I’ve made diverse friends in the alcohol-free space, many of them younger than me, and we get together virtually or in person to taste and passionately discuss AF beers, wines and spirits.
+I’ve made diverse friends in the alcohol-free space, many of them younger than me, and we get together virtually or in person to taste and passionately discuss non-alcoholic beers, non-alcoholic wines and free alcohol spirits.
 One friend meets me in a public park and she is like James Bond with her nifty case of bar tools and jiggers, including silver ice tongs.
 Another new friend pulls up in her tricked-out van, a rolling bar cart.
 I get excited to discover a very small kombucha producer making an unpasteurized, low-sugar beverage blended in wine barrels with yeasty smelling kefir water.
 After dinner, I can linger at the table over exotic teas.
 Or sample chocolate bars from different continents.
 Or taste cheese made from the milk of animals fed only spring grass, or cheese rubbed in ash or aged in caves.
 I can sample prosciutto made from pork raised on hazelnuts.
 There is so much to savor.

 When visiting wine country, I do my research ahead.
 I find wineries that offer special features, such as a world-class art collection, gift shop, charcuterie plate and Japanese garden (Saffron Fields in Oregon’s Willamette Valley), lawn games, or lavender fields.
 I visit another winery that boasts a working olive mill (Durant at Red Ridge Farms) to sample the different oils and to hike their nature trail that meanders through the woods, past a sheep’s meadow and through the vines with a view of the snow-capped mountain.
 I have lunch at a historic farm house cafe, pick raspberries, and pet impossibly cute baby goats (Portland Goat Party).
 Why not rent a vintage convertible, soar in a hot air balloon or blast through vineyards on an ATV?
 Take photos, ride a bike or play frisbee golf!
 Where there are fine wines, there are always talented chefs, so I love to enjoy a terrific meal in beautiful surroundings.